StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

 # Region Instances
 ## Introduction
 Realm stores application data in `RegionInstances`.
-Each `RegionInstance` is associated with a particular `Memory`.
-Data stored in this memory cannot be moved and data migration in Realm results in a copy operation.
+Each region instance is associated with a particular `Memory`.
+The data stored in this memory can only be moved by means of a copy operation.

 ## Instance Layouts
 Realm offers a public interface such as `create_instance` to create instance objects.
-A `create_instance` call returns an `Event` handle which can be used as a precondition for any subsequent Realm operation.
+A `create_instance` call returns an event handle which can be used as a precondition for any subsequent Realm operation.
 A `block_size` argument allows to specify an instance layout which can be 0 for structure of arrays `SOA`, 1 for arrays of structures `AOS` and 2 for hybrid layouts.

-At line 79 we create a region instance with an `AOS` (physicall layout) that encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
+At line 79 we create a region instance with `AOS` (physicall layout) that encompasses two logical layouts `InstanceLogicalLayout1` and `InstanceLogicalLayout2`.
 The layouts are referrenced by the `FieldID` and supplied to an instance interface as part of the `field_sizes` map